Introducing CAN…

 The Cooperative Agriculture Network runs an annual Cooperative Academy to provide you with training, resources and mentorship for effective cooperation, whether you’re cooperating with your neighbors, starting a multi-farm co-op, or contributing to the industry-wide initiative.

-The third annual Cooperative Academy concluded April 2, 2024.
-Our next Academy will take place in the spring of 2025.
+The 3rd annual Cooperative Academy concluded April 2, 2024.
+The 4th annual Academy will take place in the Spring of 2025.
+The theme will be tools for multi-stakeholder collaboration.

-If you’re working on a cooperative project and you want to sit down with a CAN advisor who will support you every step of the way, email us for a connection.
+If you want to start or improve a cooperative or collaborative project and you want to sit down with a CAN advisor who will support you every step of the way, email us for a connection.

 What Co-ops CAN Do For You